-A Brief Overview of Grady’s AI Solution
+A Brief Overview of Grady’s Prescriptive Analytics Solution

-Jvion’s Cognitive Clinical Success Machine is built using an Eigenspace platform—an approach that is a proven asset in solving complex challenges such as quantum mechanics, search and consumer behavior, facial recognition, and now patient deterioration.
+The Jvion Machine is built using an Eigenspace platform—an approach that is a proven asset in solving complex challenges such as quantum mechanics, search and consumer behavior, facial recognition, and now patient deterioration.
 This Eigen-based approach enables a comprehensive patient view that is amplified beyond the risk of an event to the clinical actions that will improve outcomes and drive patient engagement.
 Included within the intelligence of the machine are the socioeconomic factors such as literacy, income, access to transportation, and proximity to a food desert that drive more than half a patient’s risk.
 The key is that without the Eigenspace approach, all of this data is less meaningful and less effective at finding at-risk patients and pointing clinicians to the actions that will improve patient outcomes.

-Combining MIH and AI
+Combining MIH and Prescriptive Analytics for Preventable Harm

 Grady’s MIH group delivers frontline, community based treatment for vulnerable patients at risk of returning to the hospital.
 Comprising teams of two that include one paramedic and one nurse practitioner, MIH members go directly to the homes of patients recently discharged from the hospital to ensure that they have the care and access to resources that they need to heal and stay healthy.
-It is a truly personalized approach focused on filling the individualized gaps that put patients at risk.
+It is a truly personalized approach focused on filling the individualized gaps that put a patient at risk.
 This could be as simple as making a follow up appointment to providing on-site medication and treatment.
 The MIH embodies Grady’s focus on delivering personalized care that improves health and the patient experience.